saska/trict/README.md

 }
 ```

-Similar functionality can be found in `get_by_list` which also takes [str or sequence] and returns val if any of those keys exists.
+Similar functionality can be found in `get_by_seq` which also takes [str or sequence] and returns val if any of those keys exists.